AriFordsham/GHCWiki/building/windows/cygwin.md

 1. Install [ Cygwin](http://www.cygwin.com/)

 1. You must install enough Cygwin *packages* to support building GHC.
-If you miss out any of these, strange things will happen to you.
-There are two ways to do this:

-  - The direct, but laborious way is to select all of the following packages in the installation dialogue:
+This means selecting at least the following packages in the installation dialogue:
-    `cvs`,
   `openssh`,
   `autoconf`,
   `binutils`,
   `gcc`,
-    `flex`,
   `make`.
   To see these packages, click on the "View" button in the "Select Packages" stage of Cygwin's installation dialogue, until the view says "Full".
-  - The clever way is to point the Cygwin installer at the `ghc-depends` package, which is kept at [ http://haskell.org/ghc/cygwin](http://haskell.org/ghc/cygwin).
-When the Cygwin installer asks you to "Choose a Download Site", choose one of the offered mirror sites; and then type "[ http://haskell.org/ghc/cygwin](http://haskell.org/ghc/cygwin)" into the "User URL" box and click "Add"; now two sites are selected.
-(The Cygwin installer remembers this for next time.)
-Click "Next".
-In the "Select Packages" dialogue box that follows, click the "+" sign by "Devel", scroll down to the end of the "Devel" packages, and choose `ghc-depends`.
+Note: Don't use the cygwin git (you'll get various failures, e.g. fork failures, with Windows Vista or Windows 7).
+Use [ http://code.google.com/p/msysgit/](http://code.google.com/p/msysgit/) instead.

 1. Now set the following user environment variables: